ACE-Merging: Data-Free Model Merging with Adaptive Covariance Estimation: Theoretical Derivations

-To provide more comprehensive evidence for the behavior of~$\gamma$ across architectures and numbers of tasks, we present additional statistics below.
+In the main text, we reported results for RoBERTa-Base (8 tasks) and ViT-B/16 (14 tasks), where $\gamma$ reliably separates relatively homogeneous from highly heterogeneous task sets.
+To provide more comprehensive evidence for the behavior of $\gamma$ across architectures and task counts, we present additional statistics below.

 \paragraph{RoBERTa-Large on 8 tasks.} Fig.~\ref{fig:gamma_roberta_large} shows the distribution of $\{\tau_t\}$ and the resulting $\gamma$ for RoBERTa-Large across the same 8 GLUE-style tasks used in the main paper.
-Similar to RoBERTa-Base, the heterogeneity score is high ($\gamma > 0.3$), confirming a significant degree of task specificity.
+Similar to RoBERTa-Base, the heterogeneity score is high ($\gamma > 0.3$), confirming a substantial degree of task specificity and scale mismatch across tasks.

-\paragraph{GPT-2 on 7 tasks.} Fig.~\ref{fig:gamma_gpt2} reports the corresponding values for GPT-2, where we observe noticeably larger spread in $\{\tau_t\}$ and a higher $\gamma$ compared to RoBERTa.
-This aligns with the empirical difficulty of merging GPT-2 task vectors (Sec.~5), as greater heterogeneity destabilizes simple isotropic corrections and motivates adaptive normalization.
+\paragraph{GPT-2 on 7 tasks.} Fig.~\ref{fig:gamma_gpt2} reports the corresponding values for GPT-2, where we observe a noticeably larger spread in $\{\tau_t\}$ and a higher $\gamma$ than for RoBERTa.
+This aligns with the empirical difficulty of merging GPT-2 task vectors (Sec.~5), as greater heterogeneity makes simple isotropic corrections less reliable and further motivates adaptive normalization.

 \paragraph{Effect of increasing number of tasks (ViT-L/14).} To examine how heterogeneity evolves as more tasks are included, we evaluate $\gamma$ for ViT-L/14 under multiple task-set sizes.
 In Fig.~\ref{fig:gamma_vitl_8} and Fig.~\ref{fig:gamma_vitl_20}, we show the results for 8 and 20 tasks, representing the low- and high-diversity extremes.
 The heterogeneity coefficient increases noticeably when moving from 8 to 20 tasks, consistent with the overall monotonic trend observed across all task counts.
 This behavior supports our claim that task diversity naturally grows as more datasets are merged, reinforcing the need for the adaptive scaling mechanism introduced in Sec.~\ref{sec:adaptive_cov_norm}.